-For example, the famous sports brand Reebok in an advert, claimed that their shoes resulted in more than 28% strength in leg muscles than regular walking shoes.
+For example, the famous sports brand Reebok claimed in an advert that their shoes resulted in more than 28% greater strength in leg muscles than regular walking shoes.
 How amazing does that sound?- a fantastic excuse to skip leg days.
 But sadly, there was no evidence of research to support these claims.
 As a result, the Federal Trade Commission fined Reebok USD 25 million for misrepresentation and fraud-truly an expensive marketing mistake.

 PI insurance for marketing mistakes like this will provide the settlement and fine costs related to the marketing mistake.
 In addition, the insurance will help the business recover from the claims and financial loss.
 Although the insurance will not cover any product recall costs, the brand will need product recall insurance for that cover.
 A business must be honest, as lies/frauds will be picked up quickly and be brand-damaging.

 Marketing can be exciting, but creating even one small campaign is also a lot of work.
 Marketing agencies or teams are responsible for the outcome, good or bad.
 Every detail in the campaign needs to be studied and edited to avoid possible marketing mistakes.
 However, sometimes marketing agencies make negligence errors that result in costly lawsuits and awful outcomes.

 A famous example of a negligent marketing mistake is the selfie competition by ‘Walkers’, the crisps brand.
 The #WalkersWave campaign allowed public members to send a selfie- which Walkers used to create videos on the brand’s Twitter feed.
 The videos showed Gary Lineker holding up their picture and wishing them luck in the competition.
 Sounds harmless, right? –It was a disaster, as instead of uploading selfies, people sent in images of murderers and sex offenders, including Jimmy Saville, Rolf Harris, and dictator Josef Stalin.